 The law library has rooms that can be scheduled by nonprofit groups and attorneys for small group meetings such as mediation or settlement conferences.
 Rooms can be scheduled for times between 8 a.m. and 5 p.m.
 Please call (775) 684-1640 to schedule.

 Fees and Other Charges

-The library charges for photocopies, laser prints, telefacsimile services (sending of library materials only) and computer-assisted legal research, as well as for replacement costs of lost or damaged books.
+The library charges for photocopies, laser prints, and telefacsimile services (sending of library materials only), as well as for replacement costs of lost or damaged books.
 Users must reimburse the law library within thirty days of receipt of written notice of charges incurred.
 After thirty days, use of services for which there is a charge will be withheld until full payment has been made.
 If the charge is for a lost or damaged book, no additional books may be checked out until payment has been made.
 Users who fail to reimburse the library may be subject to additional penalties as provided by law.